-Free Things to Do in Kiev
+Top Things to Do in Kiev

-The Independence Square
+Visit the Independence Square

 Located near the Andriyvskyy Descent, this lovely statue of a couple is a favorite spot for many visitors.
 Dedicated to Pronya Sirkova and Svirid Golokhvastov, characters of play ‘After Two Hares,’ the statue is a famous spot for many tourists wanting to take a picture.